 - Magento is the best platform for big companies with lots of resources.

 - Shopify is the most optimal solution for small shops scaling their business online.

 - BigCommerce is for medium and large enterprises.

 Are you planning to switch your eCommerce platforms?

-In case you decide to move your store from current platform to another eCommerce solution, LitExtension is there for you.
-As the world leading migration expert, we offer an advanced automated tool that can transfer all your data securely and flawlessly.
+In case you decide to move your store from your current platform to another eCommerce solution, LitExtension is there for you.
+As the world-leading migration expert, we offer an advanced automated tool that can transfer all your data securely and flawlessly.
 Till now, we have migrated more than 140,000 stores with over 40,000 customers worldwide.